mathesar-foundation/mathesar-wiki/projects/projects/niche-research.md

 - Research might extend beyond anticipated timeframes.
 - Risk of neglecting the broader user audience.
 - Selecting use cases or features might pose challenges that go beyond what this research can understand.

 ---

-## Steps for the Project

-1. **Niche Analysis**:
-   - Look into current tools for PostgreSQL databases.
-   - Identify problems and gaps in the market.
-2. **Use Case Capture**: Capture and classify potential Mathesar applications from posts in social media, industry forums, and other relevant sources.
-3. **User Surveys**:
-   - Craft and publish a user survey on Mathesar's website.
-   - Evaluate survey outcomes.
-4. **Persona Development**: Design user personas that represent the target audience.
-5. **Data Analysis and Report**: Aggregate research data and analyze it to identify trends and patterns and prepare a final report.

----